 An apprenticeship is a work-based programme.

-Therefore, it is reasonable that the training must be delivered during the apprentice's normal working hours, away from their productive job role.
+Therefore, it is reasonable that the training must be delivered during the apprentice's normal working hours.

 It would be unfair to expect an apprentice to undertake the apprenticeship in their own time, in addition to their (potentially full-time) job role.